Indiana Art History

 with an emphasis on representational art

 This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "Indiana Art History."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
 Clicking on titles takes readers directly to the articles and essays.
-The date at the end of each title is the date of publication in Resource Library.

 We recommend that researchers always search within Resource Library for additional material.
 Please see TFAO's page How to research topics not listed for more information.